Kong/docs.konghq.com/app/gateway-oss/2.5.x/getting-started/configuring-a-grpc-service.md

 Kong with an upstream REST API, check out the [Configuring a Service guide][conf-service].

 Starting with version 1.3, gRPC proxying is natively supported in Kong.
-In this section, you'll learn how to configure Kong to manage your gRPC services.
-For the purpose of this guide, we'll use [grpcurl][grpcurl] and [grpcbin][grpcbin] - they provide a gRPC client and gRPC services, respectively.
+In this section, you're going to learn how to configure Kong to manage your gRPC services.
+For the purpose of this guide, you can use [grpcurl][grpcurl] and [grpcbin][grpcbin] - they provide a gRPC client and gRPC services, respectively.

-We will describe two setups: Single gRPC Service and Route and single gRPC Service with multiple Routes.
-In the former, a single catch-all Route is configured, which proxies all matching gRPC traffic to an upstream gRPC service; the latter demonstrates how to use a Route per gRPC method.
+You have to describe two setups: Single gRPC Service and Route and single gRPC Service with multiple Routes.
+In the former, a single catch-all Route is configured, which proxies all matching gRPC traffic to an upstream gRPC service.
+The latter demonstrates how to use a Route per gRPC method.

 In Kong 1.3, gRPC support assumes gRPC over HTTP/2 framing.
 As such, make sure you have at least one HTTP/2 proxy listener (check out the [Configuration Reference][configuration-reference] for how to).
-In this guide, we will assume Kong is listening for HTTP/2 proxy requests on port 9080.
+In this guide, you have to assume Kong is listening for HTTP/2 proxy requests on port 9080.

 ## 1. Single gRPC Service and Route